deejaygraham/sketchnoting-for-developers/draft.md

 If you can write your own name and make these marks with a burnt stick you can sketchnote.
 <!-- If you can't do any of these come talk to me later -->

 # Composition

+We use composition to use build more shapes from these primitives.
+No inheritance is involved.

 All we do is put these shapes together to build other shapes.